Photoshop Layers is one of the most important things to learn when you start editing. It’s one of the best features of this powerful editing software.

 When you open a photo, that will be your first layer and it’s always named ‘Background Layer’.
 On top of this layer, you can add an unlimited number of new layers.
 You can see all the layers in the Layers Panel.

-You can organise them how you want but the important thing is to name them.
+You can organize them how you want but the important thing is to name them.
 If you don’t, you’ll get lost in a mess of layers all named the same.

 Let’s take a look at the Layers Panel and how to add a layer.